If we do not believe in miracles, we do not ask for them. If we do not ask for them, they will not be granted.

 Under normal circumstances, for a beatification there must be a miracle which has been rigorously studied and approved by the Congregation for Causes and Saints accepted by the Holy Father.
 St. John Paul bypassed the process.
-Pope Benedict and Pope Francis have done the same occasionally… well… Francis pretty often, as it turns out.
+Pope Benedict did done the same occasionally.

 There was a miracle for Juan Diego’s canonization, however.
 It is quite a story.

 Juan Jose Barragan Silva, of Mexico City, was a drug addict from his adolescence.
 He and his mother had been abandoned by his father.

 On 3 May 1990 – note the date – Juan Jose, after getting drunk and high on marijuana with a friend, went home and started to cut himself on the head with a knife.
 His mother, Esperanza, tried to get the knife away but failed.
 She implored him to stop abusing himself and give up the alcohol and marijuana.
 He shouted that he didn’t want to live any more so loudly that the neighbors came to see what was going on, but the door was locked.